NoellePatterson/INFLECT/README.md

 ## Running the Code

-Once you have configured the repository on your local machine, you are ready to start running the code and generating results.
+Once you have configured the repository on your local machine, you are ready to start running the code and generating outputs.

 ### 1. Upload user data